KhanInformatics/ResumeMark/README.md

 I am a General Practitioner with a demonstrated history of working in the health care industry.
 Skilled in clinical informatics, systems engineering, primary care healthcare information technology (HIT) and clinical safety.
 <br>
 <br>
 I am a qualified clinical safety officer and have a specialist interest in clinical safety and information governance.
 I have experience of both the DCB0129, DCB0160 and other clinical safety and risk management processes.
-I am currently a clinical safety officer within the Berkshire, Oxfordshire and Buckinghamshire ICB.
+I am currently a Clinical Safety Consultant and clinical safety officer within the Berkshire, Oxfordshire and Buckinghamshire ICB.
 <br>
 <br>
 I also have a working and academic background in computer systems with a PhD in Computer Science.